eriksulymosi/geojson/USAGE.md

  * Missing properties (e.g. `type` is not present)
  * Unexpected values (e.g. `coordinates` property is not an array)
- * Unsupported `type` string when parsing a GeoJson object or CRS
+ * Unsupported `type` string when parsing a GeoJson object